finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Share buttons in the *Game Selection Menu* and the *Deck Load Menu*

 ## Backlog
+- Tech: Travis CI for build automation
 - Tech: Add unit tests
 - Tech: Review with Resharper
+- Tech: Apply MPL Header to source files as necessary
 - Tech: Update TMP default text settings
-- Tech: Apply MPL Header to source files as necessary
 - Fix: UWP join and host
 - Fix: NetworkDiscovery error on iOS sleep
 - Fix: Card dissapears when being sent to host but the connnection is dropped and the card is never received by the host to be replicated